darran-kelinske-fivestars/docker-rockpro64-cicd/README.md

-Note: This was forked from a project that is used to build MicroG for Lineage.
+Note: This was forked from a project that is used to build LineageOS for MicroG.

 The actual usage differs and it is intended that you mount the src directory of your RockPRO source to /srv/src and then connect to the terminal of the running instance to perform the necessary build steps.